 There is finally a confrontation between Jennifer and Sarah when Jennifer insists on teasing Mouse.
 Sarah mentally forces her nemesis into a water fountain and tells her off in front of a crowd of onlookers.

-Vowing to get even, Jennifer convinces Scott to ask Sarah to go with him to a fake birthday party for Paul.
-Sarah agrees but it's a setup.
+Vowing to get even, Jennifer convinces Scott to ask Sarah to a fake birthday party for Paul.
+Sarah agrees but it is a setup.
 Looking lovely in an evening dress, Sarah is pelted with tomatoes and garbage by the girls of Alpha Nu Sigma as she steps out to meet Scott.

-Screaming and in tears, she is then comforted by Mrs. Hunter who is bent on using Sarah's anger to avenge the other sorority.
-As a test, she encourages Sarah to get back at Jennifer by locking her in the shower with the dangerously hot water running.
+Screaming and in tears, she is comforted by Mrs. Hunter...who is determined to use Sarah's anger to avenge their sorority.
+As a test, she encourages Sarah to get back at Jennifer by locking her in a shower with scalding hot water.

-Unfortunately, Patty becomes a victim as well, having gone to Jennifer's room to tell her she's leaving the house after finding out about what they did to her sister.
+Unfortunately, Patty becomes a victim as well.
+She had gone to Jennifer's room to tell her she's leaving the house because of what they did to her sister.
 Both girls escape with minor damage.

-Alpha Nu Sigma hold their essentially harmless ceremony but Phi Epsilon Delta is another matter altogether.
-Mrs. Hunter has the girls dress in hooded black gowns for the ceremony to take place in the garden maze just outside the house.
+Students at Alpha Nu Sigma hold their essentially harmless ceremony...but Phi Epsilon Delta is another matter altogether.
+Mrs. Hunter has the girls dress in hooded black gowns for the ceremony - to take place in the garden maze just outside the house.
 As for Mouse, she is suddenly missing in action.

-With Mrs. Hunter's encouragement to use her power to destroy their enemies, Sarah causes a windstorm at ANS and Jennifer is disfigured into a burnt old hag (love it!).
+With Mrs. Hunter encouraging her to use her power to destroy their enemies, Sarah conjures up a windstorm at ANS...and Jennifer is disfigured into a burnt old hag.

-Sarah snaps out of Mrs. Hunter's spell when she spots Mouse under a table, about to be sacrificed during the satanic ritual...just as a girl was killed two decades earlier.
-She focuses her attention on Mrs. Hunter and causes the maze to go up in flames, killing them both.
+Sarah snaps out of Mrs. Hunter's spell when she spots Mouse under a table.
+Her friend is about to be sacrificed during the satanic ritual, just as a girl had been killed two decades earlier.
+Sarah focuses her attention on Mrs. Hunter and causes the maze to go up in flames, consuming them both.

-Soon after, as she packs to move into one of the dorms, Patty is invited by Mouse to live at PED and sensing that it would be a nice tribute to her sister, Patty says yes.
+Soon after, Patty is invited by Mouse to live at PED as she packs to move into one of the dorms.
+Sensing that it would be a nice tribute to her sister, Patty says yes.

 Director Robert Day was no stranger to television, amassing a huge body of work that includes The House on Greenapple Road and Ritual of Evil (both 1970), Death Stalk (1975), as well as episodes of The Sixth Sense and Ghost Story.

-The year after Sarah, Day went on to direct the excellent mystery Murder By Natural Causes starring Hal Holbrook and Katharine Ross.
+The year after The Initiation of Sarah, Day went on to direct the excellent mystery Murder By Natural Causes starring Hal Holbrook and Katharine Ross.

 Kay Lenz (married to David Cassidy at the time she filmed Sarah) also remained mostly in television.
 Although excellent on the big screen in Breezy (1973), Moving Violation (1976) and later, House (1986), she won two Emmy Awards and several more nominations for TV roles.

-It should come as no surprise that Sarah still resonates today not only with viewers who were lucky enough to catch it upon first airing back in 1978 but new initiates as well who stumble upon it nearly three decades later.
+It should come as no surprise that Sarah still resonates today - not only with viewers who were lucky enough to catch it upon first airing back in 1978...but new initiates as well who stumble upon it over three decades later.

-Indeed, the enduring appeal of Sarah is clearly its effortless talent at plugging its own character list into any modern one and finding the translation nearly seamless.
+Indeed, the enduring appeal of The Initiation of Sarah is clearly its effortless talent at plugging its own character list into any modern one - and finding the translation nearly seamless.